secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 [Quote Entity Information](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#quote-entity-information)

-:star: **Note:** all initial web direct subscriptions ordered through the portal are placed on the US entity.
+**Note:** all initial web direct subscriptions ordered through the portal are placed on the US entity.

 > Clarification: If the initial order was invoiced by the DE entity -through a sales assisted order- and customer orders an add-on via the portal, the add-on will be invoiced by DE as well.